MultiGP: History

-MultiGP developed a web-based application that would replace spreadsheet and frequency cards frequency management of video signal frequencies in order for FPV pilots fly while sharing bandwidth.
-RaceSync is the proprietary software that assigns racing slots and video frequencies in real time, and allows pilots to use their smartphones to check in when they arrive for a race and assign them a race slot and optimum video frequency that will not interfere with the other pilots in the race.
+MultiGP developed a web-based application that would replace spreadsheet and frequency cards in order for FPV pilots to fly while sharing bandwidth.
+RaceSync is the proprietary software that assigns racing slots and video frequencies in real time, and allows pilots to use their smartphones to check in when they arrive for a race and assign them a race slot and optimum video frequency which will not interfere with the other pilots in the race.

 Racing classes

-Beginning in 2015, MultiGP created a set of defined racing classes which level the playing field so one pilot doesn't have an advantage over another by using more powerful equipment.
-This allows the pilot's skill to win the race, not their equipment.
+Beginning in 2015, MultiGP created a set of defined racing classes which level the playing field so one pilot does not have an advantage over another by using more powerful equipment.
+This allows the pilot's skill to win the race rather than their equipment.

-As of 2016 MultiGP has defined classes in Multirotors, Race Wings and Fixed Wings.
+As of 2016, MultiGP has defined classes in Multirotors, Race Wings and Fixed Wings.

-In the 2018 season the official racing class for the MultiGP Regional Series was changed to the Open Class, lifting restrictions on battery voltage.
+In the 2018 season, the official racing class for the MultiGP Regional Series was changed to the Open Class, lifting restrictions on battery voltage.

 Open Class Quadcopters starting from pro launcher stands.

 As the years have passed and drone technology has rapidly advanced, race classes have become increasingly well-defined.
 Below is a table of the current race class configurations.

 In June 2024, MultiGP introduced a new race class, the 7" Pro Spec, which features drones equipped with standardized 7-inch components.